JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_3.md

 ## A Rendezvous With Michael

 “The remembrance supper is the believer's symbolic rendezvous with Michael.
-Then you become thus spirit-conscious, the son is actually present, and his spirit fraternizes with the indwelling fragment of his Pather.” ([UB 179:5.6](/en/The_Urantia_Book/179#p5_6))
+Then you become thus spirit-conscious, the son is actually present, and his spirit fraternizes with the indwelling fragment of his Father.” ([UB 179:5.6](/en/The_Urantia_Book/179#p5_6))

 On Sunday 6^th^ April the Melbourne Study Group members will hold a Remembrance Supper at 2 Salisbury Crt, Glen Waverley from 2.00 p.m.
 Everyone is welcome to attend.
 Please assist with catering by bringing a dish.
 Tel.
 561 6089. for any other details.